Security Awareness Statistics

 Typically, employees in larger organizations receive a combinative method of training.
 45% of employees participating in an EMA research study were a part of online interactive training, 47% were a part of non-interactive training and 41% were part of a traditional classroom-based solution (involving a lecturer/speaker).
 The research showed that the traditional classroom-based solution is losing popularity, as it was the most popular solution in the past.

 There are multiple ways to approach security awareness training.
-For example, an experiment in 2008 with a web-based security awareness training in which information packages were shown on the left, while a security chatbot which could answer questions regarding security was displayed on the right, revealed that 70% of the participants in the experiment found the chatbot a useful way to learn about security awareness, with over 70% asserting that it had a positive effect on their learning experience.
+For example, an experiment in 2008 with a web-based security awareness training in which information packages were shown on the left, while a security chatbot that could answer questions regarding security was displayed on the right, revealed that 70% of the participants in the experiment found the chatbot a useful way to learn about security awareness, with over 70% asserting that it had a positive effect on their learning experience.

 The Customs-Trade Partnership against terrorism explicitly states that web-based training which automatically notifies employees and includes webinars, graded tests, supervisor notification and warehousing of training records is a recognized best practice in the field of security awareness training.